artack/color/README.md

 $RGBInterpolated = $transition->interpolate(RGB::class, $RGBRed, $RGBGreen, 100, 200); // should be ~yellow

 // Interpolation will give better results when using HSV Transition.
-Colors get converted automaticly if needed.
+Colors get converted automatically if needed.
 $HSVInterpolated = $transition->interpolate(HSV::class, $RGBRed, $RGBGreen, 100, 200); // should be ~yellow
 ```